ixanza/tranquility/README.md

 Once you found a preset you like.
 Download it and extract the enbseries folder, enbseries.ini and enblocal.ini to your Skyrim Special Edition directory.

 ##### Note : Please check that vsync is set to disable in enblocal.ini otherwise you will be stuck compiling shaders

+## How to start up Serenity

+Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
+Once its launched there will be a dropdown box on the top right and a big run button next to it.
+Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

 ## Updating